allenhub-net/The--Complete--Github--Actions--and--Workflows--Guide/doc/renovatebot/README.md

 # Renovatebot

-## create PRs in github not renovate console
+## Ereate PRs in GitHub not Renovate Console

 🦠 renovate web service by default will create the dependency dashboard in the web console (the "developer console"), and not in a github issue.